gibsoj12/CS1XA3/Assign3/ReadMe.md

 * [Used chenc118 idea to force-fit everything to work for all integral types](https://github.com/chenc118/CS1XA3/blob/master/Assign3/ExprDiff.hs)

 ### Functionality:
--Able to parse expressions of the proceeding form -Able to partially or completely evaluate expressions -Able to perform partial differentiation on expressions
+- Able to parse expressions of the proceeding form
+- Able to partially or completely evaluate expressions
+- Able to perform partial differentiation on expressions

 ### Expression Type: